tleoutline/tmux-sessionx/README.md

 # Window mode can be turned on so that the default layout
 # Has all the windows listed rather than sessions only
 set -g @sessionx-window-mode 'on'

-# Tree mode can be enabled which means that instead of a preview,
-# a hierarchy of sessions and windows will be shown
-set -g @sessionx-tree-mode 'on'

 # Preview location and screenspace can be adjusted with these
 # Reminder: it can be toggeled on/off with `?`